pallets/click/docs/bashcomplete.rst

 Activation
 ----------

-In order to activate Bash completion you need to inform Bash that completion is available for your script and how.
+In order to activate Bash completion, you need to inform Bash that completion is available for your script, and how.
 Any click application automatically provides support for that.
 The general way this works is through a magic environment variable called ``_<PROG_NAME>_COMPLETE``, where ``<PROG_NAME>`` is your application executable name in uppercase